COGS18/COGS18.github.io/_sources/materials/Projects/overview.md

 - Tic-tac-toe
 - Blackjack
 - Magic 8 Ball
+- Rock, Paper, Scissors
+- Snake Game
+- Connect4 Game

-Now, if you have a great or interesting idea that puts a new spin on a a taboo topic, reach out to Professor Ellis/Professor Bardolph and ask for an exception.
+Now, if you have a great or interesting idea that puts a new spin on a a taboo topic, reach out to your Professor and ask for an exception.
 You'll have to explain your idea.
 And, if approved, you'll be able to work on your taboo topic of choice!

 ### Project Scope